 It’s tempting to turn Percy Rayford into the villain.
 The problem with that is we know even less about Percy Rayford than we know about Robert.

 We can only speculate on how Percy Rayford got the disease.
 Perhaps he or his wife contracted HIV by helping someone else, then passed it to each other.
-The other two possibilities an extramarital affair or drug use.
-Since Sadie Rayford died after Percy Rayford, it’s more likely that Percy Rayford passed it on to her, rather than the other way around.
+The other two possibilities are an extramarital affair or drug use.
+Since Sadie Rayford died after Percy Rayford, it seems more likely that Percy Rayford passed it on to her, rather than the other way around.

 Since the average drug user in the 1960s was 16 and Percy Rayford was in his 50s by then, drug use seems to be the least likely scenario.
 But heroin was present in inner cities in earlier decades so we can’t eliminate the possibility he had used it when he was younger and relapsed late in life.
-We don’t know if Percy Rayford sought medical help or had an autopsy, let alone any results.
-If he did, we’ve had 50 years for them to disappear.
+Percy Rayford died at City Hospital and had an autopsy, but that’s all the insight his death certificate gives.
+Unlike Robert, neither Percy nor Constance were diagnosed with anything else, and a doctor wasn’t present when either died.

 Did Percy Rayford spread the disease to others?
 That’s a common question.
 Another common question is whether Percy Rayford had any sons, and what happened to them?
 I located two.
 Percy Rayford Jr. died in 2012.
 I don’t have his birth year but he was the older brother, so he likely was in his 70s when he died.
 Gene Rayford died in 1971 at the age of 32.
 He died relatively young, five years after his parents and two years after Robert, but we know nothing else about him.

-It’s possible that Robert Rayford’s doctors have information that isn’t available publicly.
+It’s rather likely that Robert Rayford’s doctors have information that isn’t available publicly.
 Dr. Memory Elvin-Lewis, one of his doctors who saved blood and tissue samples, has said she thinks she knows how Robert Rayford contracted HIV, but has not stated publicly.

 With only circumstantial evidence, in my non-expert opinion, the abuse scenario makes the most sense.
 His abuser was not necessarily a family member.

 Whatever the circumstances are, it seems unlikely there were three and only three HIV-positive individuals in St. Louis in the 1960s.
 Most likely the virus spread among a few individuals through a combination of drug use, sexual intercourse, and possibly exposure to infected blood, but we’ll probably never know for certain who infected whom and how.
 The opportunity to learn most of what there was to learn slipped away decades ago, before we even knew what questions to ask.
-It’s very possible that these early victims died without seeking medical help.
+It’s very possible that these early HIV-positive individuals died without seeking medical help, or sought medical health very shortly before their death, and at a public hospital with limited resources.
 Impoverished people leave very little trace of themselves after they die.

 However we look at the community Robert Rayford lived in, it was an incredible string of misfortune for a community that didn’t have much in the way of good fortune.